 Description: Health Science Introduction is a course intended for students who are considering a career in healthcare and will explore the fundamental aspects of healthcare.
 Topics covered will include exploration of the various health science career pathways and the roles of different members of the healthcare team.
 This course will explore the history of medicine as well as current trends.
 Students will engage in projects and discussion related to medical law and medical ethics.
 Students will be exposed to basic medical terminology and application thereof.
 Students will study and engage in hands on activities related to basic safety and infection control.
 The goal of this course is to create a foundation of knowledge in health science.

-Course Name/#: Introduction to Engineering - 623 Grade Level: 10 - 12 Course Status: Elective Course Level: General Credit: .5 Multiplier: 1.00 Prerequisite: Successful completion of two years and two credits in Regen t Science course work.
-Final approval for all courses will be determined by the Science Department
+Course Name/#: Introduction to Engineering - 623 Grade Level: 10 - 12 Course Status: Elective Course Level: General Credit: .5 Multiplier: 1.00 for all courses will be determined by the Science Department